Intermesh/groupoffice7-docs/docs/01_REST_API/02_Create_a_module/09_Filters.md

 ````````````````````````````````````````````````````````````````````````````````

 Now we can do a GET request on "/bands/filters".
+Note that in this example the
+"value" and "label" are identical because we don't have a table with id and name
+for the genres.
 The response looks like this:

 ````````````````````````````````````````````````````````````````````````````````
 {
   "filters": [
     {
-      "name": "Genre",
+      "name": "GenreFilter",
       "label": null,
       "type": "multiselect",
       "clearFilters": [],
-      "selected": [
+      "selected": null,
-        "Rock"
-      ],
       "options": [
         {
           "count": 1,